google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/Model.md

 take as its single input a
 <a href="../../tff.md#CLIENTS"><code>tff.CLIENTS</code></a>-placed
 <a href="../../tff/Value.md"><code>tff.Value</code></a> corresponding to the
-return value of Model.report_local_outputs, and return a dictionary or other structure of <a href="../../tff.md#SERVER"><code>tff.SERVER</code></a>-placed values; consumers of this method should generally provide these server-placed values as outputs of the overall computation consuming the model.
+return value of `Model.report_local_outputs`, and return a dictionary or other structure of <a href="../../tff.md#SERVER"><code>tff.SERVER</code></a>-placed values; consumers of this method should generally provide these server-placed values as outputs of the overall computation consuming the model.